 The Office of Career Services is the liaison between the University and potential employers in business, industry, government, and educational institutions.
 Various services are offered to assist students at all stages of their career development.
-Students are encouraged to participate in this service by registering at Conyngham Hall at 130 South River Street or contact them by e-mail at carol.bosack@wilkes.edu.
+Students are encouraged to participate in this service by registering at The Center for Career Development and Internships, rear 236 S. River Street at the Student Center Gateway, or contact them by email at careers@wilkes.edu.